awsdocs/aws-systems-manager-user-guide/doc_source/session-manager.md

 +  **Logging and auditing capability support**

   Session Manager provide you with options for auditing and logging session histories in your AWS account through integration with a number of other AWS services\.
 For more information, see [Auditing and logging session activity](session-manager-logging-auditing.md)\.
++ **Configurable shell profiles**

+  Session Manager provides you with options to configure preferences within sessions\.
+These customizable profiles enable you to define preferences such as shell preferences, environment variables, working directories, and running multiple commands when a session is started\.
 +  **Customer key data encryption support**

   You can configure Session Manager to encrypt the session data logs that you send to an S3 bucket or stream to a CloudWatch Logs log group\.
 You can also configure Session Manager to further encrypt the data transmitted between client machines and your instances during your sessions\.
 For information, see [Auditing and logging session activity](session-manager-logging-auditing.md) and [ Configure session preferences](session-manager-getting-started-configure-preferences.md)\.